zaneobrien/SurfFinder/README.md

 In order to view a demo, visit [www.zaneobrien.com/SurfFinder/Surf.html](http://www.zaneobrien.com/SurfFinder/Surf.html)

 ## Details
 Presumably, this data can be used a general weather forecast for Surf/Ocean conditions in San Diego because even though this data is queried for the beach 'Grandview' the information wont change significantly for all of San Diego.
-Basically if theres big waves breaking in North San Diego, there will be big waves breaking in South San Diego.
+Basically if theres big waves breaking in North San Diego, there will be big waves breaking in South San Diego..

 ## Local Build Setup
 ``` bash